onomatopoetica/note-taker/README.md

 ```
 #### Tests
 ```
-Enter command 'npm install --save express uniqid' after cloning the repo to install Express.js and uniqid npm.
+Enter command 'npm install express uniqid' after cloning the repo to install Express.js and uniqid npm.
 The application will be invoked by using nodemon or entering the following in the command line: 'node server.js'.
 You will see 'App listening on PORT 3000' in the console.
 You can then view the app on http://localhost:3000/.
 ```
 #### Contribution Guidelines